 Karen Blixen Museum in Kenya

-In Denmark, Karen’s estate was converted to a bird sanctuary and her house made a museum.
-The house still contains her prized furniture, African portraits and author paintings.
+In Denmark, Karen’s estate was converted to a bird sanctuary and her house was converted into a museum.

 A visit to the Karen Blixen Museum in Kenya